This Guidelines for Teachers is currently in version 1.6.

 - A background check, which is to be sent To The People’s Colloquium at the teacher’s expense.
 Please see section 7 for a link to our preferred platform for background checks.

 The background check will be reviewed after it and the proof of identity have been received.
-If accepted, as deemed by the executive director with oversight by the Board of directors either as the executive director or board of directors deems necessary, the teacher will proceed to the next step in this process.
+If accepted, the teacher will proceed to the next step in this process.
 It is The People’s Colloquium’s imperative to only hire teachers whose background checks reveal conscientiousness and good character.

 4.4 Lecturers must demonstrate a lecture / discussion facilitators must co-facilitate a discussion